Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 3. Lessons Learned from Global Success Stories: Extracting valuable lessons and insights from these global success stories, identifying key factors that contributed to their achievements and the strategies that led to their prominence in the market.

-Module 12 - Startup Management in Nutraceutical Industry
+Startup Management in Nutraceutical Industry

 1. Starting and Managing a Nutraceutical or Functional Food Startup: Exploring the steps involved in initiating and effectively managing a startup within the nutraceutical or functional food industry, including product development and market entry strategies.